Local Service Available — Get a Quote

 What causes a well to stop working?

-In Jones County, Georgia, the most common causes of submersible pump failure are motor burnout from age or electrical surge, worn impellers that reduce water flow, a failed pressure switch, and a waterlogged pressure tank that causes the pump to cycle too frequently.
-Georgia's summer heat and periodic drought conditions put additional load on pump systems installed during well drilling.
-If you have no water or sudden low pressure, the issue is usually diagnosable within a single service call from a Jones County well drilling contractor.
+The most common causes of submersible pump failure are motor burnout from age or electrical surge, worn impellers that reduce water flow, a failed pressure switch, and a waterlogged pressure tank that causes the pump to cycle too frequently.
+Georgia's summer heat and periodic drought conditions put additional load on pump systems.
+If you have no water or sudden low pressure, the issue is usually diagnosable within a single service call.

 How often should well water be tested?

-In Jones County, Georgia, the state recommends that private well owners test their water at least once per year for bacteria and coliform, and every three to five years for a broader panel including nitrates, pH, hardness, and iron levels.
+The state recommends that private well owners test their water at least once per year for bacteria and coliform, and every three to five years for a broader panel including nitrates, pH, hardness, and iron levels.
 Properties near agricultural land or with older casings should test annually without exception.
-Testing is especially important after any nearby construction, flooding, or a pump service event — your Jones County well drilling contractor can advise on timing after any wellbore disturbance.
+Testing is especially important after any nearby construction, flooding, or a pump service event that may have disturbed the wellbore.

 What is in well water in Jones County?

-In Jones County, Georgia, well water quality varies by depth and local geology — water well drilling depth affects what minerals and contaminants are encountered.
+Well water quality varies by depth and local geology.
 Iron is a common issue throughout middle Georgia, causing orange staining and a metallic taste.
-Hard water from calcium and magnesium is also typical at shallower well drilling depths.
-Bacterial contamination is possible in older or improperly sealed wells, particularly following heavy rainfall, and a basic water test will tell you exactly what is present and whether treatment is needed.
+Hard water from calcium and magnesium is also typical at shallower depths.
+Bacterial contamination is possible in older or improperly sealed wells, particularly following heavy rainfall.
+A basic water test will tell you exactly what is present and whether treatment is needed.

-In Jones County, Georgia, many well problems — failed pumps, worn pressure tanks, corroded fittings, or a bad pressure switch — can be repaired without new well drilling or touching the wellbore itself.
-Well replacement through new well drilling is generally needed only when the casing has collapsed, the well has gone dry due to a permanently lowered water table, or the well is producing water quality that cannot be treated.
-A service call and inspection will determine which situation you are dealing with.
+Many well problems — failed pumps, worn pressure tanks, corroded fittings, or a bad pressure switch — can be repaired without touching the wellbore itself.
+Well replacement is generally needed only when the casing has collapsed, the well has gone dry due to a permanently lowered water table, or the water quality cannot be treated.
+A service call and inspection will determine which situation you're dealing with.

 How does well drilling work?

-In Jones County, Georgia, residential well drilling uses a rotary drilling rig to bore through the soil and rock layers until it reaches a productive water-bearing zone in the Floridan aquifer system.
-The bore is lined with steel casing, and a grout seal is installed around the top of the casing to prevent surface water contamination.
-Once the bore is complete, a submersible pump is lowered into the well, connected to a pressure tank at the wellhead, and tested for flow rate.
-The entire process — from site prep to running water — typically takes one to two days of active drilling.
+Residential well drilling uses a rotary drilling rig to bore through soil and rock layers until it reaches a productive water-bearing zone.
+The bore is lined with steel casing, and a grout seal is installed around the top to prevent surface water contamination.
+Once the bore is complete, a submersible pump is lowered in, connected to a pressure tank at the wellhead, and tested for flow rate.
+The process — from site prep to running water — typically takes one to two days of active drilling.

 Can you drill a well anywhere on a property?

-In Jones County, Georgia, not quite — Georgia EPD setback rules require a minimum distance between a new well drilling site and septic systems, property lines, drainage features, and buildings.
+Not quite — Georgia EPD setback rules require minimum distances between a new well and septic systems, property lines, drainage features, and buildings.
 The minimum setback from a conventional septic drain field is 50 feet; other setbacks vary by feature type.
-A site assessment before well drilling confirms the best location that meets EPD requirements and reaches the most productive water-bearing zone.
-Most rural properties in Jones County have suitable well drilling locations, but the assessment step is not optional under Georgia law.
+A site assessment confirms the best location that meets EPD requirements and reaches the most productive zone.
+Most rural properties have suitable locations, but the assessment step is not optional under Georgia law.

 Is it legal to drill your own well in Georgia?

-In Jones County, Georgia, Georgia law requires that any new water well drilling be performed by a licensed well driller registered with the Georgia Environmental Protection Division.
-Homeowners are not permitted to do their own well drilling, and unpermitted wells are illegal under Georgia's Water Well Standards Act.
-The EPD permit process exists to protect groundwater quality for all property owners in the area — which is why licensed well drilling contractors handle permit coordination.
+Georgia law requires that any new water well be drilled by a licensed well driller registered with the Georgia Environmental Protection Division.
+Homeowners are not permitted to drill their own wells, and unpermitted wells are illegal under Georgia's Water Well Standards Act.
 Using a licensed driller ensures the well is properly cased, sealed, and documented with the state.

 How long does a well pump last?

-In Jones County, Georgia, a quality submersible pump installed at the correct well drilling depth for the aquifer typically lasts 10 to 15 years with normal residential use.
+A quality submersible pump installed at the correct depth for the aquifer typically lasts 10 to 15 years with normal residential use.
 Pumps that run constantly due to a waterlogged pressure tank will fail earlier — sometimes within five to seven years.
 Georgia's summer heat and seasonal drought conditions can also shorten pump life by increasing run cycles.
-Annual system checks that include pressure tank pre-charge testing are the single best way to extend the life of your well drilling investment.
+Annual system checks that include pressure tank pre-charge testing are the single best way to extend pump life.

 When should a well pump be replaced?

-In Jones County, Georgia, a well pump should be replaced when it fails completely, when repair costs exceed 50–60% of a new pump's installed cost, or when the pump is more than 12–15 years old and beginning to show reduced output.
-Short cycling, air spurting from taps, and sudden loss of water pressure are all signs of pump or pressure tank failure that warrant a call to your well drilling service provider.
-Replacing an aging pump proactively — before it fails in summer heat — avoids the emergency cost premium that comes with urgent well drilling and pump work.
+A well pump should be replaced when it fails completely, when repair costs exceed 50–60% of a new pump's installed cost, or when the pump is more than 12–15 years old and beginning to show reduced output.
+Short cycling, air spurting from taps, and sudden loss of water pressure are all signs of pump or pressure tank failure.
+Replacing an aging pump proactively — before it fails in summer heat — avoids the emergency cost premium.

 How do I test my well water?

-In Jones County, Georgia, well water testing begins with collecting a water sample from a tap close to the pressure tank — typically a laundry room or utility sink — using a sterile sample bottle provided by the testing lab.
+Well water testing begins with collecting a sample from a tap close to the pressure tank — typically a laundry room or utility sink — using a sterile bottle provided by the testing lab.
 The sample must be collected under specific conditions to avoid contamination that would produce a false bacteria result.
-Gray Well Drilling can perform on-site sampling and submit the sample to a certified Georgia laboratory as part of our complete well drilling and water services.
-Standard panels test for coliform bacteria, nitrates, pH, hardness, iron, and other common concerns for middle Georgia well drilling areas.
+Gray Well Drilling can perform on-site sampling and submit to a certified Georgia laboratory.
+Standard panels test for coliform bacteria, nitrates, pH, hardness, iron, and other common concerns.

 Why is my well water discolored?

-In Jones County, Georgia, orange or rust-colored well water is almost always caused by elevated iron levels — a common condition throughout middle Georgia's aquifer system that experienced well drilling contractors encounter regularly.
-Black or dark discoloration can indicate manganese, which is also present in some local wells reached through well drilling in this region.
-Cloudy or milky water often indicates sediment disturbance, a recent system service event, or a well that needs flushing.
+Orange or rust-colored well water is almost always caused by elevated iron levels — a common condition throughout middle Georgia's aquifer system.
+Black or dark discoloration can indicate manganese.
+Cloudy or milky water often indicates sediment disturbance or a well that needs flushing.
 A basic water test identifies the cause, and iron filtration or a whole-house sediment filter typically resolves the problem.

 Why does my well water smell?

-In Jones County, Georgia, a sulfur or rotten-egg smell in well water is typically caused by hydrogen sulfide gas, which occurs naturally in some aquifer zones our well drilling equipment encounters throughout middle Georgia.
-An earthy or musty smell can indicate bacterial activity in the wellbore or a system that has not been flushed recently — well drilling depth and formation type both affect which odor compounds are present.
-A water test will confirm the specific compound causing the odor.
-UV disinfection, shock chlorination, and carbon filtration are the most common treatment options depending on test results.
+A sulfur or rotten-egg smell in well water is typically caused by hydrogen sulfide gas, which occurs naturally in some aquifer zones throughout middle Georgia.
+An earthy or musty smell can indicate bacterial activity in the wellbore or a system that hasn't been flushed recently.
+A water test confirms the specific compound causing the odor.
+UV disinfection, shock chlorination, and carbon filtration are common treatment options depending on results.

 Who fixes water wells near me?

-In Jones County, Georgia, well pump repair should be performed by a licensed well drilling contractor or pump service technician with experience in submersible pump systems.
+Well pump repair should be performed by a licensed well contractor or pump service technician with experience in submersible pump systems.
 General plumbers and HVAC technicians typically do not work on well pumps — the diagnostics require specialized tools for measuring pump amperage, checking pressure switch calibration, and testing pressure tank pre-charge.
-Gray Well Drilling handles pump diagnosis, motor replacement, pressure switch repair, and full pump system service throughout Jones County as part of our complete well drilling and water system services.
+Gray Well Drilling handles pump diagnosis, motor replacement, pressure switch repair, and full system service throughout the area.

 How long do water wells last?

-In Jones County, Georgia, a properly constructed and maintained water well can last 20 to 40 years or more when the original well drilling work is done correctly.
-The steel casing, when correctly installed with a grout seal during well drilling, resists corrosion from middle Georgia's red clay soils for decades.
+A properly constructed and maintained water well can last 20 to 40 years or more.
+The steel casing, when correctly installed with a grout seal, resists corrosion from middle Georgia's red clay soils for decades.
 The pump and pressure tank will need replacement well before the casing fails — typically every 10 to 15 years for the pump.
-Annual water testing and periodic inspection of the wellhead and pressure system are the keys to maximizing the life of your well drilling installation.
+Annual water testing and periodic inspection of the wellhead and pressure system are the keys to maximizing well life.

 Do well drilling companies offer financing?

-In Jones County, Georgia, some well drilling contractors offer payment plans or work with third-party financing services for larger projects like new well drilling installation.
-A complete residential well drilling project — drilling, casing, pump, and pressure system — typically runs $5,000 to $12,000, which is a significant out-of-pocket expense for rural property owners.
-Submit a quote request describing your well drilling project and property location, and we can discuss payment options when we follow up with your estimate.
+Some well drilling contractors offer payment plans or work with third-party financing services for larger projects like new well installation.
+A complete residential well installation — drilling, casing, pump, and pressure system — typically runs $5,000 to $12,000, which is a significant out-of-pocket expense for rural property owners.
+Submit a quote request describing your project and location, and we can discuss payment options when we follow up with your estimate.

-In Jones County, Georgia, Gray Well Drilling provides irrigation well drilling services for rural properties, small farms, and large residential lots that need a dedicated water supply for lawn irrigation, livestock, or small-scale agriculture.
-Irrigation well drilling is typically shallower than domestic supply well drilling when the Floridan aquifer can be reached at 80 to 150 feet, and irrigation systems do not require the same pump sizing as a full residential water well drilling installation.
-Georgia EPD permitting requirements apply to all well drilling types regardless of intended use.
+Gray Well Drilling provides irrigation well drilling for rural properties, small farms, and large residential lots that need a dedicated water supply for lawn irrigation, livestock, or small-scale agriculture.
+Irrigation wells are typically shallower than domestic supply wells when the Floridan aquifer can be reached at 80 to 150 feet.
+Georgia EPD permitting requirements apply to all well types regardless of intended use.

 What aquifer do wells tap in Georgia?

-In Jones County, Georgia, residential water well drilling primarily targets the Upper Floridan aquifer — a regionally extensive limestone aquifer system that underlies much of middle and south Georgia.
-In the Jones County Piedmont, well drilling reaches the Upper Floridan aquifer through fractured crystalline bedrock rather than the open karst passages found further south.
-Water-bearing fractures in the bedrock typically begin at 80 to 140 feet below grade, though some well drilling projects require going deeper before reaching a productive zone.
-The Floridan aquifer system is the most important freshwater aquifer in Georgia and provides drinking water to millions of people across the southeastern United States.
+Residential water wells primarily tap the Upper Floridan aquifer — a regionally extensive limestone aquifer system that underlies much of middle and south Georgia.
+In the Piedmont region, it's accessed through fractured crystalline bedrock rather than open karst passages found further south.
+Water-bearing fractures typically begin at 80 to 140 feet below grade.
+The Floridan aquifer system is the most important freshwater aquifer in Georgia, providing drinking water to millions across the southeastern United States.

 How deep is the water table in middle Georgia?

-In middle Georgia, the water table depth varies considerably by location, season, and subsurface geology — all factors that experienced well drilling contractors account for during site assessment.
-In Jones County, shallow water-bearing zones may be encountered as little as 30 to 50 feet below grade, but these are often insufficient for a reliable residential supply from a water well drilling standpoint.
-Most productive well drilling projects in the county reach the fractured bedrock aquifer at 80 to 200 feet.
-During extended drought conditions — which are common in Georgia summers — shallow water table levels can drop, making depth selection at the time of well drilling especially important for long-term reliability.
+The water table depth varies considerably by location, season, and subsurface geology.
+Shallow water-bearing zones may be encountered as little as 30 to 50 feet below grade, but these are often insufficient for a reliable residential supply.
+Most productive wells reach the fractured bedrock aquifer at 80 to 200 feet.
+During extended drought — common in Georgia summers — shallow levels can drop, making depth selection at the time of drilling especially important for long-term reliability.

-Jones County well drilling projects typically reach 80 to 200 feet in depth, with the majority of residential completions falling between 100 and 160 feet.
+Wells typically range from 80 to 200 feet in depth, with the majority of residential completions falling between 100 and 160 feet.
 The variation depends on where productive water-bearing fractures are encountered in the bedrock, the thickness of the overlying red clay and saprolite, and the elevation of the specific property.
-Properties at higher elevations or in areas with thicker clay cover may require deeper well drilling to reach a reliable aquifer zone.
-A site assessment before well drilling gives the best depth estimate for your specific parcel — contact Gray Well Drilling for a free evaluation.
+Properties at higher elevations or with thicker clay cover may require deeper drilling.
+A site assessment before drilling gives the best estimate for your specific parcel.

 What happens after a well is drilled?

-In Jones County, Georgia, once well drilling reaches a productive water-bearing zone and the bore is complete, the well is cased with steel pipe and sealed with a grout barrier to prevent surface water contamination.
-A submersible pump is then lowered into the well and connected to a pressure tank at the surface — completing the full well drilling and pump installation process.
+Once drilling reaches a productive water-bearing zone and the bore is complete, the well is cased with steel pipe and sealed with a grout barrier to prevent surface water contamination.
+A submersible pump is then lowered in and connected to a pressure tank at the surface.
 The system is tested for flow rate, pressure consistency, and water clarity before being put into service.
-A water quality test is recommended within the first week of any new well drilling project, and the Georgia EPD permit is closed out once construction is documented.
+A water quality test is recommended within the first week, and the Georgia EPD permit is closed out once construction is documented.

 Why is well drilling so expensive?

-In Jones County, Georgia, well drilling costs reflect the heavy equipment required to bore through middle Georgia's dense red clay and fractured bedrock, the cost of steel casing and grout materials, the submersible pump and pressure tank system, and the Georgia EPD permitting process.
-Deeper well drilling requires more casing, more drilling time, and higher-capacity pumps — all of which increase the well drilling cost.
-A complete residential well drilling installation in Jones County typically ranges from $5,000 to $12,000, which covers everything from permit to running water.
+Well drilling costs reflect the heavy equipment required to bore through middle Georgia's dense red clay and fractured bedrock, the cost of steel casing and grout materials, the submersible pump and pressure tank system, and the Georgia EPD permitting process.
+Deeper wells require more casing, more drilling time, and higher-capacity pumps — all of which increase cost.
+A complete residential well installation typically ranges from $5,000 to $12,000, covering everything from permit to running water.

-In Jones County, Georgia, the most common signs of a failing well pump include frequent pressure cycling (pump turns on and off rapidly), sputtering or air bursts from faucets, noticeably reduced water pressure, unusually high electric bills, and sediment or discolored water that was not present before.
-A pump drawing higher-than-normal amperage is another diagnostic indicator that requires a well drilling service technician with a clamp meter to confirm.
-If you notice any of these symptoms, a call to your Jones County well drilling company can determine whether the issue is the pump, the pressure tank, or the pressure switch.
+The most common signs of a failing well pump include frequent pressure cycling (pump turns on and off rapidly), sputtering or air bursts from faucets, noticeably reduced water pressure, unusually high electric bills, and sediment or discolored water that wasn't present before.
+A pump drawing higher-than-normal amperage is another indicator that requires a service technician with a clamp meter to confirm.
+A service call can determine whether the issue is the pump, the pressure tank, or the pressure switch.

 Is my well water safe to drink?

-In Jones County, Georgia, private well water is not regulated by municipal water treatment standards — the property owner is responsible for water quality regardless of well drilling depth or age.
+Private well water is not regulated by municipal water treatment standards — the property owner is responsible for water quality.
 The only way to know whether your well water is safe to drink is to have it tested by a certified laboratory.
 Georgia recommends annual testing for coliform bacteria and nitrates at minimum.
-Common issues in middle Georgia well drilling areas include elevated iron, hard water, and occasional bacterial contamination, all of which are treatable once identified through testing.
+Common issues in middle Georgia wells include elevated iron, hard water, and occasional bacterial contamination, all of which are treatable once identified.

-In Jones County, Georgia, the recommended well water testing panel includes total coliform bacteria, E. coli, nitrates, pH, iron, manganese, hardness, and total dissolved solids — parameters that vary by well drilling depth and local geology.
+The recommended well water testing panel includes total coliform bacteria, E. coli, nitrates, pH, iron, manganese, hardness, and total dissolved solids.
 Properties near agricultural land should also test for pesticide residues and elevated nitrate levels.
-Older well drilling installations or wells with corroded casings may warrant testing for lead.
-Georgia's Department of Natural Resources recommends annual bacteria testing and a broader panel every three to five years for all private well owners in well drilling service areas like Jones County.
+Older wells or wells with corroded casings may warrant testing for lead.
+Georgia's Department of Natural Resources recommends annual bacteria testing and a broader panel every three to five years for all private well owners.

 What do I do if my well stops working?

-In Jones County, Georgia, if your well suddenly stops producing water, first check the circuit breaker that powers the pump — a tripped breaker is the most common and easiest cause to rule out.
-If the breaker is on and you still have no water, the issue is likely a failed pump motor, a waterlogged pressure tank, or a failed pressure switch related to your well drilling installation.
-Do not repeatedly reset a tripping breaker, as this can indicate a short circuit in the pump wiring.
-Contact a licensed Jones County well drilling service technician for diagnosis — most single-visit service calls can identify and often resolve the problem the same day.
+If your well suddenly stops producing water, first check the circuit breaker that powers the pump — a tripped breaker is the most common and easiest cause to rule out.
+If the breaker is on and you still have no water, the issue is likely a failed pump motor, a waterlogged pressure tank, or a failed pressure switch.
+Do not repeatedly reset a tripping breaker, as this can indicate a short circuit.
+Contact a licensed well service technician for diagnosis — most single-visit service calls can identify and often resolve the problem the same day.

-In Jones County, Georgia, a sudden loss of water from a private well is most commonly caused by a tripped breaker, a burned-out submersible pump motor, a failed pressure switch, or a waterlogged pressure tank that has caused the pump to short-cycle to failure.
-Less commonly, extended drought conditions can temporarily lower the water table below the pump intake depth set during the original well drilling.
-A well drilling service technician can diagnose the cause with electrical testing at the wellhead and a pressure tank pre-charge check — this typically takes under an hour.
+A sudden loss of water is most commonly caused by a tripped breaker, a burned-out submersible pump motor, a failed pressure switch, or a waterlogged pressure tank causing the pump to short-cycle to failure.
+Less commonly, extended drought can temporarily lower the water table below the pump intake depth.
+A service technician can diagnose the cause with electrical testing at the wellhead and a pressure tank pre-charge check — typically under an hour.

-How do I know if my well pump burned out?
+How do I know if my pump burned out?

-In Jones County, Georgia, a burned-out well pump typically presents as a complete loss of water with the breaker still on, or a breaker that trips immediately when reset.
-A well drilling service technician confirms pump failure by measuring the motor's amp draw and insulation resistance at the wellhead using a clamp meter and megohmmeter.
-If the motor shows zero resistance or draws no current, the pump has failed and needs to be pulled from the well drilling bore and replaced.
-The diagnostic process itself does not require pulling the pump from the well drilling casing.
+A burned-out well pump typically presents as a complete loss of water with the breaker still on, or a breaker that trips immediately when reset.
+A service technician confirms failure by measuring the motor's amp draw and insulation resistance at the wellhead using a clamp meter and megohmmeter.
+If the motor shows zero resistance or draws no current, the pump has failed and needs to be pulled and replaced.
+The diagnostic process itself does not require pulling the pump.

 Can a well run dry?

-In Jones County, Georgia, wells can experience reduced yield or temporary loss of water during extended drought, but a properly completed well drilling project that reaches a productive zone in the fractured bedrock aquifer rarely goes permanently dry.
-Shallow wells and well drilling projects into marginal water-bearing zones are more vulnerable to seasonal fluctuations.
-If a well consistently loses water during dry periods, deepening through additional well drilling or drilling a new well to a more productive zone is usually the long-term solution.
+Wells can experience reduced yield or temporary loss during extended drought, but a properly drilled well that reaches a productive zone in the fractured bedrock aquifer rarely goes permanently dry.
+Shallow wells and marginal zones are more vulnerable to seasonal fluctuations.
+If a well consistently loses water during dry periods, deepening or drilling a new well to a more productive zone is usually the long-term solution.

 What causes a well to lose pressure?

-In Jones County, Georgia, the most common causes of low well water pressure are a waterlogged pressure tank, a failing pressure switch, a worn pump that can no longer maintain adequate flow, a partially closed or clogged valve, or iron buildup restricting flow — all issues your Jones County well drilling service provider can diagnose.
-A waterlogged pressure tank is the single most frequent cause — when the internal bladder fails, the tank cannot maintain air pressure and the pump cycles rapidly without building adequate pressure.
-A well drilling service call that includes a pressure tank pre-charge test and pump amp draw measurement will identify the root cause.
+The most common causes of low well water pressure are a waterlogged pressure tank, a failing pressure switch, a worn pump that can no longer maintain adequate flow, a partially closed or clogged valve, or iron buildup restricting flow through pipes and fixtures.
+A waterlogged pressure tank is the single most frequent cause — when the internal bladder fails, the tank can't maintain air pressure and the pump cycles rapidly.
+A service call with a pressure tank pre-charge test and pump amp draw measurement will identify the root cause.

 Free quotes No obligation Fast response